 - The Baby of the Bunch: Much like Jax, she's a fair bit younger than the rest of her team, and may be underaged.

-- Badass Normal: Courtney doesn't have powers herself, with her abilities coming from her staff.
+- Boxing Lessons for Superman: Courtney doesn't have powers herself, with her abilities coming from her staff.
 However, she's trained in hand-to-hand combat like all the JSA members.

 - Composite Character: Merlin is a distinct character in the comics.
 Courtney ends up becoming the Arrowverse version of Merlin.
 It also counts as Gender Flip.